 When the railroad pushed westward at the Colorado River in 1883, the town was founded and called “The Needles,” after the sharp peaks at the southerly end of the valley.
-In the beginning most people traveled to Needles by rail and a wooden depot was built to accommodate the steam engines and the many travelers.
+In the beginning, most people traveled to Needles by rail, and a wooden depot was built to accommodate the steam engines and the many travelers.

 The El Garces was part of the Fred Harvey chain of hotel restaurants that extended along the Santa Fe Railroad to provide meals and lodging.
-Considered the “Crown Jewel” of the entire Harvey chain, the El Garces is remembered for the real linen and silver, distinctive china and fresh flowers provided for its guests daily.
+Considered the “Crown Jewel” of the entire Harvey chain, the El Garces is remembered for the real linen and silver, distinctive china, and fresh flowers provided for its guests daily.
 Food was of the highest quality, serving lunch and dinner.
-The lunchroom had two horseshoe shaped counters that could accommodate many people.
-Community members also utilized the facilities for elegant private dinners, banquets and special occasions.
+The lunchroom had two horseshoe-shaped counters that could accommodate many people.
+Community members also utilized the facilities for elegant private dinners, banquets, and special occasions.

 The waitresses, who soon earned the moniker of Harvey Girls, were cultured young ladies, some from foreign lands.
-They received special training in neatness, courtesy and excellent service.
+They received special training in neatness, courtesy, and excellent service.
 Though they were required to sign a contract not to marry for one year, many eventually married railroad men once their contracts were satisfied.
 Harvey girls and management lived upstairs.

-Legend has it that railroaders in the early 20th-century would clamber atop the rail cars during late afternoon stops at the El Garces, hoping they could spot some of the Harvey Girls relaxing in their nightgowns outside their dormitory.
+Legend has it that railroaders in the early 20th century would clamber atop the rail cars during late afternoon stops at the El Garces, hoping they could spot some of the Harvey Girls relaxing in their nightgowns outside their dormitory.

-As automobiles became more popular, travelers still stopped at the El Garces as they made their way down the Old Trails Highway, which was later renamed Route 66 when the highway connected Chicago, Illinois to Santa Monica, California.
+As automobiles became more popular, travelers stopped at the El Garces as they made their way down the Old Trails Highway, later renamed Route 66 when the highway connected Chicago, Illinois, to Santa Monica, California.
 When the Mother Road was completed, thousands of Dust Bowl escapees and tourists journeyed to California, and Needles sprouted all types of services, motels, and cafes, many of which can still be seen today.

-By the 1940’s, the American public was discontinuing their use of the railway in favor of the automobile and in the fall of 1949, the Harvey House in the El Garces closed.
+By the 1940s, the American public was discontinuing their use of the railway in favor of the automobile, and in the fall of 1949, the Harvey House in the El Garces closed.
 The building was then partitioned and used as Santa Fe Railway offices.

 When I-40 threatened to bypass Needles, local citizens worked hard to keep the freeway from missing the town and condemning it to a slow death.
 Their efforts prevailed, which contributed greatly to the town’s promising future.

-In 1988, the Santa Fe Railroad moved their offices out of the El Garces to another facility and the building was closed.
+In 1988, the Santa Fe Railroad moved its offices out of the El Garces to another facility, and the building was closed.
 Sitting abandoned, the historic building was threatened with destruction until the Friends of El Garces was formed in 1993.
-Through their efforts, the City of Needles was petitioned to purchase the station, which occurred in 1999.
+Through their efforts, the City of Needles was petitioned to purchase the station in 1999.
 Tours can now be taken through this historic building on the 2nd Saturday of each month from October through May.
-Recent plans for the El Garces is to redevelop the building into an upscale hotel and restaurant, much like the La Posada Hotel in Winslow, Arizona.
+Recent plans for the El Garces are to redevelop the building into an upscale hotel and restaurant, much like the La Posada Hotel in Winslow, Arizona.
 As of this writing, the La Posada is the only historic Fred Harvey Hotel that continues to cater to weary and hungry travelers today.

 The City of Needles originally planned to make the El Garces the second Harvey Hotel to be redeveloped for its original purpose.
 However, today, it appears to be utilized as an event site, with leasing available for businesses or retail.

 For those traveling the Mother Road, approximately ten miles of Route 66 is located in Needles, where several vintage icons can still be seen today, including the Route 66 Motel, the Palm Motel, and the former El Garces Fred Harvey Hotel/Santa Fe Depot, the Historic Needles Theatre, and several other old motels.

-Historic Route 66 then veers away from I-40 to the north.
+Route 66 then veers away from I-40 to the north.
 Take the US-95 exit off I-40 a few miles outside of Needles.
 The road continues for about six miles before turning westward on Goffs Road to pass through the old towns of Goffs and Fenner.